 How Will Saving Money Help Me Live Better?

-I’m not sure if you noticed, but quit a few things on that list will help you save money and live better.
+I’m not sure if you noticed, but quite a few things on that list will help you save money and live better.
 Cutting out pop and booze will definitely help you live a healthier lifestyle, and so will cutting back on your meat consumption.
 I’m not saying to cut all of those things entirely – we all deserve a treat every now and then, but take a hard look at how much you are spending on those items each month.
 Even cutting back a little bit will help your wallet and will help you live better.

 But, save money live better isn’t just about having a healthier lifestyle.
 It’s also about understanding the world of opportunity that can open up to you if you have some money saved.
 Honestly, this is why I’m pursuing financial independence in the first place.
 I want to live better.
 I want my life to be my own, and the best way to do that is to save as much money as I can.
 That’s my idea of save money live better.
 Save money today and live a better life tomorrow.